 |Small to medium cats or breeds||4 to 6 kg (8.8 to 13 pounds)|

 |Large cats or breeds||6-11 kg (13 to 24 pounds)|

 The number on the scales can give you a general picture of your cat’s weight, however as we have already noted, cats come in all shapes and sizes and therefore instead of focusing entirely on a number on the scales, a better way to determine if your cat is overweight or underweight is to go by look and feel.

-- You should just be able to feel the ribs when you run your hands along your cat's sides but they should have a thin covering of fat over them.
-If you can see the ribs or the ribs are felt easily, your cat is underweight, if you can't feel the ribs at all, he is overweight.
+- You should just be able to feel the ribs when you run your hands along your cat’s sides but they should have a thin covering of fat over them.
+Ribs which can easily be seen or felt are an indicator your cat is underweight.
+If you can’t feel the ribs at all, he is overweight.

 - The same goes for the spine, you should be able to feel it when you run your fingers along the back, but it shouldn’t be overly obvious.
 If you stand over your cat, you should see the torso tuck in where the ribs finish.
 An exaggerated tuck is a sign of an underweight cat, overweight cats may have no tuck at all.

 - Veterinarians usually routinely weigh cats during visits, it is a good idea to make a note of your cat’s weight when he is fit and well so that you can use this number to determine any weight gain or weight loss in the future.
 Make a file for your cat where all of his veterinary papers are stored and keep a note of his healthy weight in there.

 Either way, you should see a veterinarian to determine if there is a medical reason your cat is underweight or overweight.

 - Inadequate amount of food – This may be due to underfeeding, inter-cat bullying or an inadequate diet.

 - Hyperthyroidism – This endocrine disease is usually due to a benign tumour of the thyroid gland.